Menditect/documentation/additional/01-howtos/cicd-config.md

 - Now open the [Test Settings](../../test-setting) for the Test Configuration and set a Test Setting as My Preference.

 ### Check App status
-The CI/CDd API can be used in a pipeline that always performs a deployment of the latest revision to the Test Application.
+The CI/CD API can be used in a pipeline that always performs a deployment of the latest revision to the Test Application.

-<i class="fa fa-exclamation-triangle"></i> Before executing a CI/CD testrun however, it is important to check that the deployment must be complete and the status of the application should be "Running".
+<i class="fa fa-exclamation-triangle"></i> Before executing a CI/CD testrun however, it is important to check that the deployment must be complete and the status of the <a href="../../application-instance">Application Instance</a> should be "Running".
 <br/><br/>

 ## Execute a testrun from CI/CD